 Truth: Less is more when it comes to dressing your baby for sleep.
 The general rule of thumb is to put your newborn in one additional layer than what you would wear at night.
 So your baby only needs to be in a onesie and a cotton PJ set or footed outfit, plus a sleeper or swaddle over it (which is equivalent to your blanket).

-But many parents think a newborn needs to be bundled up to sleep, with a hat to ensure heat isn’t lost through the head.
+But many parents think a newborn needs to be bundled up to sleep, with a hat to ensure heat isn’t lost through the head (it’s one of the many newborn myths that is perpetuated by photos on social media!).
 That thinking is misguided.
 Being too bundled up can lead to your baby overheating, and overheating has been linked to a greater risk of Sudden Infant Death Syndrome (SIDS).
 Experts recommend against putting a hat on a baby when it’s time for sleep past the first day or two of life.

 You’ll want to keep the room temperature somewhere between 68° and 72°F, if possible.
 If your house tends to run cool or warm, you can adjust your baby’s layers by adding an additional one or removing one.
 The best way to check your baby’s temperature is to feel the back of her neck or her chest.